s-ccs/LSLAutoBIDS/docs/data_organization.md

 # How the data is organized

-In this project, we are using a sample xdf file along with the corresponding stimulus files to demonstrate how the data inside the `projectname` folder is organized.
+In this project, we are using a sample xdf file along with the corresponding other files to demonstrate how the data inside the `projectname` folder is organized.
 This data should be organized in a specific way:

 ### Recommended Project Organization Structure